k1000/contenta/README.md

 Variables with prefix of current active language ex: "en" will be set to default.

-To register new custom service somewhere in your code add:
+To register new custom service add somewhere in your code:

     from contento.services import services